security-companion/nmapAutomator/README.md

 ------

 ## Usage with docker
-DNS resolution currently does not work within docker, so please make a separate nslookup and directly enter the IP.
-Eg. 45.33.34.156 for scanme.nmap.org
 First build the container, then run scan and lastly copy results from container onto your host machine (replace CONTAINERNAME with the correct one found with docker ps)
+Make sure to delete old containers, images and builds before building a new one
 ```
-docker build -t na .
+docker build --no-cache -t na .
 docker run -t na -a -H 45.33.32.156 -t All
+docker ps
 docker cp CONTAINERNAME:scanner scanner
 ```